 Among other matters, Ms. Reisberg has represented:

-- IAC/InterActiveCorp in the pending separation of Match Group from its remaining businesses
+- IAC/InterActiveCorp in its spin-off of its Vimeo business and in its separation of Match Group from its remaining businesses

 - New York Media in its sale to Vox Media